Ground control points (GCPs) can be used for processing on Pix4Dcloud:

 15. Ensure Step 1 is marked for processing.
 Mark Step 2 and 3 upon need.

-16. Upload the project from Pix4D Desktop to Pix4D Cloud.
-For more information: How to upload project files from desktop to cloud.
+16. Upload the project from Pix4Dmapper to Pix4Dcloud.
+For more information: How to upload project files from Pix4Dmapper to Pix4Dcloud.

 17. After the project finishes processing successfully, the Geolocation details can be checked in the quality report that can be downloaded from the Files > Results section of the Pix4Dcloud project.